 Archer Daniels Midland Company Price and Consensus | Archer Daniels Midland Company Quote

-Even though Archer-Daniels-Midland has a better estimates trend, the stock has just a Zacks Rank #3 (Hold).
-That is why we are looking for in-line performance from the company in the near term.
+This somewhat bearish trend is why the stock has just a Zacks Rank #3 (Hold) and why we are looking for in-line performance from the company in the near term.

 Archer-Daniels-Midland is an inspired choice for value investors, as it is hard to beat its incredible lineup of statistics on this front.
-Moreover, a strong industry rank (top 12% out of more than 250 industries) further supports the growth potential of the stock.
-However, with a Zacks Rank #3, it is hard to get too excited about this company overall.
+However, with a sluggish industry rank (bottom 10% out of more than 250 industries) and a Zacks Rank #3, it is hard to get too excited about this company overall.
 In fact, over the past one year, the sector has clearly underperformed the broader market, as you can see below:

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report